garden-of-delete/airbyte-topiary/README.md

 - `--connections`
 - `--all` (same as `--sources --destinations --connections`)

-Note if none of these arguments are given, no changes will be made to the `--destination`.
+**Note:** if none of the four optional arguments above are given, no changes will be made to the `--target`.

 **Sync yaml to deployment**
 The yaml to deployment workflow takes a .yaml file as the origin and applies the configuration contained within to a destination Airbyte deployment.

 Basic usage could be something like:

 `python tentacle.py sync config.yml --target http://123.456.789.0:8081 --all`

 Almost all sources and destinations will have associated secrets.
 Tentacle ignores any secrets specified in the source config.yml.
 Secrets are specified separately using the `--secrets` argument, followed by a .yaml file.
 For example: